redhat-appstudio/infra-deployments/README.md

 Authentication is managed by [components/authentication](components/authentication/).
 Authentication is disabled in preview mode.

-For access to Stage cluster the github user has to be part of `stage` team in `redhat-appstudio-sre` organization.
+For access to the App Studio Staging cluster the Github user must be a member of the `stage` team in the `redhat-appstudio-sre` organization.

-Access to namespaces is managed by [components/authentication](components/authentication/) where `User` is github account and `Group` is team of `redhat-appstudio` organization.
+Access to namespaces is managed by [components/authentication](components/authentication/) where `User` is a Github user ID and `Group` is a team in the `redhat-appstudio` organization.

 Users can be added to organizations by Michal Kovarik <mkovarik@redhat.com> and by Shoubhik Bose <shbose@redhat.com>.